-I could never have imagined at the time that this would lead me towards discovering new dimensions of reality I could never before have imagined.
+I could never have imagined at the time that this would lead me towards discovering new unimaginable dimensions of reality.
 Unbeknownst to me, while riding home that night, something extraordinary was about to happen.

-I felt my battered body aching from the evenings dissipations and inflicted wounds as I collapsed on my bed and passed out.
+I felt my battered body aching from the evening’s dissipations and inflicted wounds as I collapsed on my bed and passed out.
 I don’t know exactly when, but in the hours that followed, a most unusual dream intruded into my fitful slumber.
-Perhaps it was a lucid dream, I’m not sure, but whatever it was, was like nothing I had ever experienced in my sleep before.
+Possibly a lucid dream; I’m not sure.
+Whatever it was, seemed like nothing I had ever experienced in my sleep before.

 In it, I found myself transported into an altered world of colours and images that seemed exquisitely real and yet felt eerily surreal.
-That might be normal for some but not me, at least not since experimenting with DMT.
+That might be normal for some, though not me, at least not since experimenting with DMT.
 More significantly, this dream had a disturbing scene at the end, a most dreadful climax without having any explicit resolution.

-I had no idea what it meant, however as I awoke in a panic, it seemed I was about to fall into an abyss.
-I’ve had dreams of flying before, although this one didn’t promise to be a happy flight.
+I had no idea what it meant; however, as I awoke in a panic, it seemed I was about to fall into an abyss.
+I’ve had dreams of flying before, but this one didn’t promise to be a happy flight.
 Now fully alert, I stumbled across the room to my desk to record my vivid impressions.

 Detailed scenes remained emblazoned in my psyche, feeling larger than life.
-Because it was so unusual, I wanted to capture as much as I could, even though I had a splitting headache.
+Because it was so unusual, I wanted to capture as much as possible, even with a splitting headache.
 I didn’t bother to turn on the light since the sky was beginning to lighten with the dawn.
-The more I wrote, the more came back to me with images of strange lands and people that eventually led me to an excruciating but exhilarating mountain climbing adventure.
+The more I wrote, the more came back to me with images of strange lands and people that eventually led me to an excruciating yet exhilarating mountain climbing adventure.

 I’m not one to remember my dreams that well.
-Even if I have one, I tend to ignore it unless it has some uninhibited young feline jumping into my bed.
+Even when I have one, I tend to ignore it unless it has some uninhibited young feline jumping into my bed.
 That doesn’t happen too often.
-However, on rare occasions, significant reoccurring dreams will stick with me, with some even extending back into my troubled childhood.
+Although, on rare occasions, significant reoccurring dreams will stick with me, with some extending back into my troubled childhood.

 Nevertheless, this time I knew something profound had happened in the subliminal spheres of my mind.
 Rather than fading away, it continued to become more pronounced, to the point the impressions intruded into my consciousness throughout the day, at times distracting me as I lectured.

-Even my daily life routine took on an intriguing, mystical hue, as though my mind was drifting into some rarified domain.
-Life felt more purposeful, my thoughts more profound and meaningful, as if there was a destiny I was headed towards, but not knowing where.
+Everything in life felt intriguing as my mind continued to drift towards some rarified mystical domain.
+A bit unsettling for a linear philosopher, yet my thoughts seemed increasingly profound and meaningful, as if there was a destiny I was headed towards without knowing where.

-Although I didn’t recognise the places or objects in the dream, what I saw felt like symbols and metaphors that represented the struggles I encountered in life.
+Even though I didn’t recognise specific places or objects in the dream, what I saw still felt like symbols and metaphors that seemed to represent the struggles I encountered in life.
 Unrecognised aspirations were given new meaning, along with the many accompanying sorrows and disappointments, which made my dream experience so unforgettable in the days ahead.
 I couldn’t shake it, so I remained puzzled by the curious impact it was having on me.
 There remained many contradicting images and messages that made me feel both sad and hopeful at the same time.

-At times while sleeping, I would awaken, shrouded in fear.
+At times while sleeping, I would awaken shrouded in fear.
 And yet, whatever impending doom awaited me wouldn’t reveal itself.
-On other occasions, such as walking along the Thames, I would receive exhilarating flashes of ascending to an exceedingly high and challenging Mountain.
-Whenever this occurred, I would later sit on my favourite bench near the river, and contemplate what had been evoked within me, perhaps a longing to experience something more than what life was currently offering me.
+On other occasions, as when walking along the Thames, I would receive exhilarating flashes of ascending to an exceedingly high and challenging Mountain.
+Whenever this occurred, I would later sit on my favourite bench near the river and contemplate what had been evoked within me, perhaps a longing to experience something more than what life was currently offering me.

-I often wondered if there was some hidden message in the images intended to jar me out of the mediocre existence I had become bogged into?
+I often wondered if there was some hidden message in the images intended to jar me out of the mediocre existence I was bogged into.
 Some of the dreary scenes at the beginning reminded me of feeling stuck and disempowered in my academic career.
-Other images suggested I was becoming liberated from everything that was holding me back.
-Before I go further with how the dream proceeded, let me provide a little background to my life that may give more context to what these images may have been telling me.
+Other images suggested I was becoming liberated from everything holding me back.
+Before I go further with how the dream proceeded, let me provide a little background of my life to give more context to what these images may have been telling me.

 Later, when I became a young adult, this background provided me with an ideological basis to get caught up in several de rigueur liberation movements, as envisioned and espoused in the humanist writings of Voltaire, Marx, and Huxley.
 What few religious moorings I held from early childhood were soon tossed aside, and I no longer believed in God or prayer.

-By the time I entered into undergraduate studies, I had already become disillusioned and cynical about life and the direction the world was going.
+By the time I entered undergraduate studies, I had already become disillusioned and cynical about life and the world’s direction.
 I had hoped philosophy would help me find purpose on earth and what I was doing here.
 However, after reading Nietzsche, Hegel, Freud, and Sartre, I fell into an existential weltschmerz as I despaired of ever finding meaningful answers to life’s questions.

 I finally broke this sullen spell after enrolling in my Master’s graduate programme at the University of Calgary in Canada.
 The Philosophy department was recommended highly for its excellence, with many of its philosophers having strong ties to Britain.
 My two years there did much to improve my attitude towards life, as I developed several significant relationships, both academically and socially.

-Now in my early thirties, I increasingly grew weary and cynical towards science, religion and even philosophy.
+Now, in my early thirties, I have increasingly grown weary and cynical towards science, religion, and even philosophy.
 It seemed that throughout history, they had all become contrived, distorted and exploited for power and gain.
-After feeling disillusioned with the world order, I indulged in wanton promiscuity, at least until I grew bored.
-It seemed these affairs only reinforced the existential angst of my futility.
+After feeling disillusioned with the world order, I indulged in wanton promiscuity until I finally grew bored with its futility.
+It seemed these affairs only reinforced my existential angst.

 So, it was that infamous night at the pub when I felt I had hit bottom, both literally and figuratively; this dream came to me as a flicker of light, dimly shining through the cracks of my broken life.
 A line in Leonard Cohen’s lyrics from Anthem speaks of how the light enters through the crack.
 And Rumi, the Sufi Persian poet, made a similar observation centuries ago: The wound is the place where the Light enters.

-For me, I first became aware of this light when the dream shone through a crack in my soul that night.
-Thereafter, what I heard and saw in my dream became indelibly imprinted in my psyche.
-More than just a dream, it was an extraordinary premonition that would lead me to several more cracks and wounds that were almost fatal.
+I first became aware of this light when the dream shone through a crack in my soul that night.
+Thereafter, what I heard and saw in my dream remained indelibly inscribed in my psyche.
+More than just a dream, it was an extraordinary premonition that would lead me to several more cracks and almost fatal wounds.

 Wherever the voice came from, it spoke with uncompromised authority.
-I was disturbed at first by how it urged me to accept a new calling for my life.
+I was disturbed at first by how it urged me to accept a new calling in life.
 To what fate was I beckoned?
 I wasn’t sure what to think.

 At first, it seemed a distant echo: ‘James, prepare to leave your world.’
 I half awoke, startled by the abrupt words.
 Was I about to die?
-Then I fell back, this time into a deep sleep as the voice returned, becoming even more apparent and direct than before.
+Then I fell back, this time into a deep slumber, as the voice returned, becoming more apparent than before.

 ‘Listen to us; we speak to you from a high plane on a Summit where you have often unawares sought to join us.
 From our lofty ridge, we view your life in the lands far below.
 We may appear far away, but we are very near; we dwell here even while we dwell within your mind to which we now speak, for we are all of one Mind.

 ‘As we survey the magnificent vistas beyond us, we regret those who have no wish to leave the Lowlands below to discover the wonders of what might lie beyond.
-Though you remain unaware of who you are and where you’re going, we can tell you the Lowlands is no longer your home; you belong here with us because you are of us.
-The people you dwell among are corrupting you with their perspectives and opinions; believing their forlorn reality is the only reality.
+Although you remain unaware of who you are and where you’re going, we can tell you the Lowlands are no longer your home; you belong here with us… because you are of us.
+The people you dwell among corrupt you with their perspectives and opinions, believing their forlorn reality is the only reality.

 ‘In your sleeping consciousness, you’ve oft heard our faint voice and questioned whether it came to you from afar or if it was only from within your mind.
 It matters not from where; the message is one, and there is no separation.
 You sometimes long to join us here on these high vistas to discover new mysterious realms on our side.
 We speak to you now since you are ready to be answered, just as all are answered who open their eyes to see what others cannot and will not see.